Venous and arterial blood. What vessels does darker blood move through and how does the circulatory system work?

 This is partly due to a number of factors:

-1. It is thicker, rich in platelets, and if damaged, venous bleeding is easier to stop.
+1. It is thicker, rich in platelets, and when damaged venous bleeding easier to stop.

 2. The pressure in the veins is lower, so if a vessel is damaged, the amount of blood loss is lower.

 The same blood flows in both arteries and veins.
 But its composition is changing.
-From the heart it enters the lungs, where it is enriched with oxygen, which it transfers to the internal organs, providing them with nutrition.
+From the heart it enters the lungs, where it is enriched with oxygen, which carries it to internal organs providing them with food.
 The veins that carry arterial blood are called arteries.
 They are more elastic, blood moves through them in spurts.

 Arterial and venous blood do not mix in the heart.
 The first passes along the left side of the heart, the second - along the right.
-They are mixed only in case of serious heart pathologies, which entails a significant deterioration in well-being.
+They mix only when serious pathologies heart, which entails a significant deterioration in well-being.

 What is the systemic and pulmonary circulation?